peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 GO and PFAM mapping was perfomed using the GUI:
 ``Rp_vs_nr_xml.sh``

-27) Single copy busco genes were identified using script in BUSCO_phylogenetics.
+27) Single copy busco genes were identified using scripts in BUSCO_phylogenetics.

+28) Heat map were drawn using ggplot and R. Data was prepared using:
+``catorgorise_genes_for_heat_map.py``  and  ``heat_map_R_script.R``

+Genes at the start or end of contigs were not drawn on the heat map and were not considered in distance calculations.